jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-you should also take into consideration that only 4% of the complaints had any actual loss this time, as opposed to 7% last year.Another way we can slice the data is by looking at ransom demands as a percentage of the total revenue.63 The median amount of the initial ransom
+you should also take into consideration that only 4% of the complaints had any actual loss this time, as opposed to 7% last year.
+Another way we can slice the data is by looking at ransom demands as a percentage of the total revenue.63 The median amount of the initial ransom